 According to FEMA records, there were no identified repetitive loss or severe repetitive loss properties in the Village of Canajoharie in 2016, or 2022.
 As of February 23, 2023, 9 policies were in force and the Village of Canajoharie had a total of 4 claims totaling \$403,735 in losses for all NFIP-insured structures.
-It should be noted that according to FEMA data there are 184 structures within the 100-year flood plain (including the Town of Canajoharie).
+It should be noted that according to FEMA data there are 184 structures within the 100-year flood plain and 75 structures in the 500-year flood plain (including the Town of Canajoharie).